 Recursion as the Primitive

-Recursive language model calls are the core primitive.
+These recursive language model calls are the core primitive.

 A language model, mid-reasoning, spawning focused instances of itself on decomposed sub-problems and composing the results back into a unified output.